 - Normal colour vision

-You will undergo nine months of basic training (residential) at the Home Team Academy to learn the criminal penal code, criminal laws, investigation techniques, self-defence tactics and weapons handling.
+You will undergo nine months of basic residential training at the Home Team Academy to learn the criminal penal code, criminal laws, investigation techniques, self-defence tactics and weapons handling.
 The training also includes an overseas leadership training programme.
 You are required to serve a two-year training bond which will commence after the nine months of basic training.

-Before you take on the role of leading a team, you will undergo a foundation 1.5-year posting to the Enforcement Division and Investigation Division to learn the role a Narcotics Officer.
+Before you take on the role of leading a team, you will undergo foundation postings to the Enforcement Division and Investigation Division to learn the role of a Narcotics Officer.
 During this time, you will also attend courses/training designed to further equip you with the necessary skills and knowledge to carry out your duties effectively.

 - Annual study leave of 12 days (subject to approval)